-During the second stage, 19200 dwellings are extracted annually, using the procedure of simple random extraction from EMDOS.
+During the second stage, 17145 dwellings are extracted annually (secondary sampling units), using the procedure of simple random extraction from EMDOS 2.
 All the households from a dwelling are included.

-The sample size for a quarterly survey represents 7200 dwellings (until 2018 inclusive).
+The sample size for a quarterly survey represents 7620 dwellings.

-Every dwelling is observed during one period of 13 months, according to the rotation scheme of the following type 1-(2)-1-(8)-1.
+Every dwelling is observed during one period of 16 months, according to the rotation scheme of the following type 2-(2)-2.